WILD VALLEY FARMS

 Picture

-I'm picturing a warm July summer day, red and white geraniums in a rich blue Nutri Wool Pot.
-Sigh.
-Just can't wait.
 They can be annuals or perennials and are the most common plant for hanging baskets and planters.
 Perfect.
 Geraniums feature five-petal flowering blooms.
 They generally grow to be between 18 and 36-inches tall with some varieties measuring shorter and others measuring taller.
 They can also spread to cover up to 36 inches, making them both a 'filler' and a 'spiller' depending on the variety.

 Cape Primrose